Children generally start nursery the term after their third birthday, based on a three-term year.

 For nursery classes in schools this is set out in the admissions policy for local authority nurseries and nursery classes (pdf format, 166 Kb).

-Oxfordshire also has six freestanding nursery schools which are separately governed and not linked to one specific primary school.
+Oxfordshire also has seven freestanding nursery schools which are separately governed and not linked to one specific primary school.
 The admissions policy for these freestanding nursery schools is set out in the freestanding nursery school admission policy (pdf format, 177 Kb).

 These nurseries are: